-- To identify sources of power in an IC. • - To utilize the power reduction techniques based on technology independent and technology • dependent methods - To develop suitable techniques to reduce the power dissipation. - To estimate Power dissipation of various MOS logic circuits. - To develop algorithms for low power dissipation. • - To evaluate the synthesis for low power design •
+- To identify sources of power in an IC. - To utilize the power reduction techniques based on technology independent and technology dependent methods - To develop suitable techniques to reduce the power dissipation. - To estimate Power dissipation of various MOS logic circuits. - To develop algorithms for low power dissipation. - To evaluate the synthesis for low power design g

-- Identify the power sources in CMOS devices. - Design and analyze various power reduction techniques - Apply low power techniques for reduction of power dissipation • - Estimate the power dissipation of ICs • - Ability to develop algorithm to reduce power dissipation by software. - Evaluate the synthesis for low power design
+- Identify the power sources in CMOS devices. - Analyze the power reduction techniques - Apply low power techniques for reduction of power dissipation - Estimate the power dissipation of ICs and develop algorithm to reduce power dissipation by software. - Examine the synthesis for low power design